dhis2/capture-app/docs/user/using-the-capture-app.md

 ![](resources/images/enrollment-event-new-stage-selection-list.png)

+### Ask user to create new event when stage is complete (allowGenerateNextVisit)
+If this flag has been enabled for the stage in Stage details in Maintenance, a modal will show up after user clicks the **Complete** button or check the **Complete** event checkbox and click save.
+User can choose the button **Yes, create new event** to navigate to the Enrollment: New Event page or **No, cancel** to navigate back to enrollment dashboard.
+If there is only one possible stage available, the user should be saved a click and taken directly to the New event workspace for that stage.

 ### Schedule event widget form
 Instead of reporting an event the user can select to schedule an event later.
 This is done with a scheduled date.
 The dialog will open with a suggested scheduled date, and this date is determined by a set of rules from program stage configuration and program configuration.